OUR MISSION: To promote the prevention of cruelty to animals that are neglected, abused, exploited, stray or homeless.

 Since 1993 we have been affiliated with the Ontario Society for the Prevention of Cruelty to Animals (OSPCA), but remain a locally run, locally funded shelter with all dollars raised remaining in the community.

-The Quinte Humane Society does NOT receive any government grants for its operations.
+The Quinte Humane Society is not a government agency.
 Its money comes from donations, fundraising events, adoption fees and fees for service.
 The gap between the cost of care for each animals and the adoption fees charged is typically hundreds of dollars. ($345 for cats, $185 for dogs).
 This challenging gap is only met by donations from the community.
 Quinte Humane Society can only be there for pets that can no longer be taken care of by their owners or for abused and neglected animals thanks to community support.

 Quinte Humane Society's Animal Service Department known as the pound, provides care for strays and owned animals roaming at large which Animal Control has picked up.
 Animal Control brings these animals to the shelter for care and the shelter looks after them in the hopes that an owner will claim them.
 If not, then after 5 days they become the responsibility of the shelter and they make all the necessary efforts to get them ready for adoption to a new forever home.